 Here's the Bottom Line

 Childhood myopia increases the risk of developing sight-threatening eye diseases later in life.
 Parents should be proactive about their child’s eye health and do what they can to prevent myopia from developing or progressing at a rapid rate.

 Even if your child doesn’t have myopia, encouraging them to play outdoors for several hours a day has been found to prevent the onset of myopia in certain instances.

 So go ahead and give your child a water bottle, sunscreen, a pair of sunglasses—and send them out to play!
 Children aged 6 and up should spend about 2 hours daily outside in the sunshine.

 But sun time alone isn’t enough to ensure the best possible outcome for their eye health.
 A myopia management program can help give your child the best odds of healthy vision for a lifetime.

 To learn more about the myopia treatments we offer and schedule your child’s myopia consultation, call Drs.
 Farkas, Kassalow, Resnick & Associates today!

 - A: Myopia management is the science-based method used to slow or halt the progression of myopia.
 There are several options available, and your optometrist will sit down with you and your child to discuss which treatment option is most suitable for your child's needs.

 - A: Myopia management treatments have been approved for children as young as 8 and can be used until early adulthood.
 Myopia management is great for children with low myopia but can also be effective for slowing myopia progression in kids and teens with moderate to high myopia.
 Contact us to find out whether your child is a candidate for myopia management.

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn and Nassau County, all throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island and Nassau County, all throughout New York.